Learn from Patient Safety Events (LFPSE) Service – frequently asked questions (FAQs)

 However, the NHS Standard Contract states that “The Provider must ensure that it is able to report Patient Safety Incidents to the National Reporting and Learning System and to any system which replaces it’’ (SC33.2), to support both national safety interventions, and as the basis for a positive safety culture and enabler of safety improvement locally.

 Yes, both form part of the wider NHS Patient Safety Strategy.
-The LFPSE and Patient Safety Incident Response Framework (PSIRF) teams work closely on a daily basis, and have been collaborating to design a new PSIRF module in the LFPSE service, which is now available within the LFPSE portal and being rolled out by LRMS vendors.
+The LFPSE and Patient Safety Incident Response Framework (PSIRF) teams work closely on a daily basis, and have been collaborating to design the new PSIRF response fields in the LFPSE service, which is now available within the LFPSE portal and being rolled out by LRMS vendors.

-An LFPSE module to support the roll-out of the new Patient Safety Incident Response Framework (PSIRF) has been developed with input from the PSIRF Early Adopters.
+New LFPSE incident response fields to support the roll-out of the new Patient Safety Incident Response Framework (PSIRF) have been developed with input from the PSIRF Early Adopters.
 It is currently being made available via Local Risk Management Systems suppliers, expected from Autumn 2024.
 Until then, providers should follow current guidance on how to record PSIIs during the transitional period.
 StEIS will be decommissioned once all providers have transitioned to PSIRF via the LFPSE.

 Yes, provided each record meets the core mandatory LFPSE dataset to enable submission, you can configure your local risk management system to capture any other fields you require locally.
 Only fields from the LFPSE taxonomy will be uploaded to the LFPSE service, as these fields have been specified to support national learning.
-Speak to your LRMS supplier about the best ways to configure recording your local additional fields when upgrading to a LFPSE-compliant software version.
+Speak to your LRMS supplier about the best ways to configure recording your local additional fields and refer to our.

 No. The only change to quality assurance of records is that the API sends an update every time a record is amended, from the first submission.
 All local information assurance processes should continue to be followed, but this change means the national team can be more responsive to emerging issues, and duplicate submissions will no longer cause problems locally or nationally.
 National data-cleansing and surveillance processes have been amended to accommodate this change, with the understanding that initial data may not be of the desired quality and records may change frequently in the early days after initial capture, while providers work towards developing a complete and accurate picture of the event.

 Providers who are submitting data to the LFPSE service will be able to access their organisation’s own data through online tools, and integrated care boards/integrated care systems can access the data of their relevant providers when they set up an account and request appropriate permissions.
-Full records can be viewed via the Dashboards in the Online recording service.
-Aggregate data can be viewed in the Data Access app.
+Full records can be viewed via the Dashboards in the online recording service.
+Aggregate data can be viewed in the Recorded data dashboard.

-NRLS reporting will be withdrawn on 30 June 2024.
+NRLS reporting was withdrawn on 30 June 2024.
 The data will remain available for national learning.

 We recognise how important it is for patients and families to be able to share their concerns about unsafe care.
 To support this we undertook a Discovery Phase in Autumn 2023, and have published a report with proposed next steps here: NHS England » The Learn from Patient Safety Events (LFPSE) Service – patient and family discovery report